-- 1. Select the red X for the desired inline appliance port member(s). - 2.
+- 1. Entity inline appliance members may be removed by selecting the red X for the desired inline appliance port member(s). - 2.
 Select the Save option.

 Add Entity Inline Appliance Member

 Entity inline appliance port members are added as member pairs.
 If the ports for an entity inline appliance port member are configured as packet broker ports they may not be added back to the entity until they are deleted as packet broker ports.